dreemurgithub/typeormLearning/readme.md

  Run app
  - Development: npm run dev
  - Start both the container: sudo docker-compose up
+ - Start only the database for development with npm run dev: sudo docker-compose up db
  - Turn off containers: sudo docker-compose down

 ### Start the app
  - For development with NPM run dev, the app will use env in .env
  - For running docker, the app will use env in .env.prod